kingluddite/web-dev-notes/workflow/ultimate-workflow.md

 ![after site create](https://i.imgur.com/2sxzhBs.png)

 * So if you browse to: http://local.ultimate-workflow.dev you'll [see your WordPress site](https://i.imgur.com/Jml202y.png)
-  - notice the fake content!
-Nice touch, right?
+  - notice the fake content?
+Sweet!

 # Starter Theme

 We are going to create a WordPress theme but we want to save as much time as possible doing it so here's my suggestion.

 I want to use Bootstrap but with Sass.
-Bootstrap 3 is build with Less and I want to use a Sass Version of Bootstrap 3.
+Bootstrap 3 is built with [Less](http://lesscss.org/) and I want to use a Sass Version of Bootstrap 3.
 Bootstrap 4 is built with Sass but using Grunt as it's build tool.
 But read [this blog post](http://blog.marcrudkowski.com/using-gulp-with-bootstrap-4/) and it showed me how to use Bootstrap 4 with Gulp.

 ## Install Bootstrap 4